Here2ServeU/aws-FullStackApp-terraform/README.md

 Remove CloudWatch Logs and alarms manually if not managed by Terraform.

 ---
-This project demonstrates a robust, scalable, and automated workflow for deploying a full-stack application using Terraform, Amazon ECS, and CI/CD pipelines.
-The use of variables and environments ensures flexibility and consistency across multiple stages of development.
+This guide demonstrates deploying the T2S Courses app as a full-stack application using Terraform, Amazon ECS, and CI/CD pipelines.
+The fully automated, scalable, and environment-specific infrastructure ensures reliable deployments across development and production environments.

-Feel free to contribute or customize based on your project requirements.